SIOUX FALLS OPEN MARTIAL ARTS TOURNAMENT

 Divisions:

-Men & Women (Boys & Girls) will compete in the same forms divisions, the only separations will be based on age and rank.
+Male and Female competitors will compete in the same divisions.
+The only separations will be based on age and experience level to ensure fair and fun matches for everyone.

 Judging: